stonkyoloer/ai-powered-options-trade-analyzer/README.md

 Steps located in `Configure TastyTrade`

-# 💡 Prompt for Trading Basket
+# 💡 Prompt to Build Sector Baskets

 ## Download the Trading Universe CSV